NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="method_docstring" markdown="1">

 `newstructure` should be the `structure` field of another `Simulation` object with the same cell size and resolution.
-Over the next time period `phasetime` (in the current simulation's time units), the current structure (ε, μ, and conductivity) will be gradually changed to `newstructure`.
+Over the next time period `phasetime` (in the current simulation's time units), the current structure ($\varepsilon$, $\mu$, and conductivity $\sigma_D$) will be gradually changed to `newstructure`.
 In particular, at each timestep it linearly interpolates between the old structure and the new structure.
 After `phasetime` has elapsed, the structure will remain equal to `newstructure`.
 This is demonstrated in the following image for two [Cylinder](#cylinder) objects (the simulation script is in [examples/phase_in_material.py](https://github.com/NanoComp/meep/blob/master/python/examples/phase_in_material.py)).

 ![](images/phase-in-material.png)